Celebrities I've Served Food To

 BEFORE I CONTINUE I MUST MAKE ONE THING CLEAR.

-I have waited on countless sports figures, models, TV anchor people, and reality show contestants - too many to list actually.
-Some examples might be a model from a Diesel ad or that crazy blonde lady from “Survivor”.
-I’m sorry..but if i'm going to complete this list I have to stick with the biggies (or at least the semi-biggies whose anecdotes are interesting enough to post here)
+I have waited on countless sports figures, models, TV anchor people, and reality show contestants - too many to list.
+Some examples might be a model from a Gucci ad, or that crazy blonde lady from “Survivor”.
+I’m sorry... but if i'm going to complete this list I have to stick with bona-fide celebrities.
+If I include B and C Listers, we'll be here all day...

 33. Oscar De LaHoya: I think it was him and his wife.
 Or was she his girlfriend?
 I have no idea, but some female members of the waitstaff were going on and on about how hot he was.
 Not my type, but he seemed nice.
 Someone said his wife or girlfriend was a finalist in The Miss America pageant or something.